Eurovision Young Musicians 2002

-The Eurovision Young Musicians 2002 was the eleventh edition of the Eurovision Young Musicians, held at Konzerthaus in Berlin, Germany, on 19 June 2002.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Zweites Deutsches Fernsehen (ZDF), musicians from seven countries participated in the televised final.
-A total of twenty countries took part in the competition.
-All participants performed a classical piece of their choice accompanied by the Deutsches Symphonie-Orchester Berlin, conducted by Marek Janowski. made their début while returned to the contest for the first time since 1990.
+Eurovision Young Musicians 2002 was the 11th edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 15 and 16 June and a final on 19 June 2002, held at Konzerthaus in Berlin, Germany, and presented by Julia Fischer.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Zweites Deutsches Fernsehen (ZDF).
+The Deutsches Symphonie-Orchester Berlin conducted by Marek Janowski accompanied all competing performers.

+Musicians representing twenty countries took part in the competition, with seven of them participating in the televised final.
+Romania made their début while Italy returned to the contest for the first time since 1990 (their first and only participation in one of the Eurovision family of events in the 2000s, with their next being the Eurovision Song Contest 2011).
+Greece made its first appearance in a televised final.

-Dalibor Karvay of Austria won the contest, with United Kingdom and Slovenia placing second and third respectively.
+The winner was violinist Dalibor Karvay representing Austria, with clarinetist Sarah Williamson representing the United Kingdom placing second, and cellist Karmen Pecar representing Slovenia placing third.

 Location

 Konzerthaus, Berlin.
-Venue of the Eurovision Young Musicians 2002.
+Venue of Eurovision Young Musicians 2002.

-The Konzerthaus Berlin, a concert hall situated on the Gendarmenmarkt square in the central Mitte district of Berlin, was the host venue for the 2002 edition of the Eurovision Young Musicians.
+The Konzerthaus Berlin, a concert hall situated on the Gendarmenmarkt square in the central Mitte district of Berlin, was the host venue for the 2002 edition of Eurovision Young Musicians.

 Built as a theatre from 1818 to 1821 under the name of the Schauspielhaus Berlin, later also known as the Theater am Gendarmenmarkt and Komödie, its usage changed to a concert hall after the Second World War and its name changed to its present one in 1994.
 It is the home to the Konzerthausorchester Berlin symphony orchestra.